KoustavHazra/book_recommendation_system/README.md

     1. The "Top 50 Books" is based on the populairty based system.

-    2. The "Recommendations" is based on the collaborative based system.
+    2. The "Recommendations" is based on the collaborative filtering based system.

 ---